 Building on interdisciplinary research and theory concerning the gender projects of young, straight, white men, “hybrid masculinities” is a theoretical framework that provides new tools for making sense of contemporary gender and sexual inequality and unites findings from scholarship across the field–concerning questions of identity, inequality, and how we can interpret the meanings and consequences associated with shifts in masculinity (Bridges 2014).
 Along with C.J.
 Pascoe, Tristan retheorized “hybrid masculinities” in reference to a broad range of practices that share a patterned set of consequences associated with gender and sexual power and inequality.
 Connecting scholarship across the field and beyond the boundaries of the field as they are sometimes defined, Tristan and C.J.’s summary of this framework is relied upon as a theoretical framework in the field (Bridges and Pascoe 2014).

 Tristan’s research has been published in Gender & Society, Body & Society, Sociology Compass, Contexts, and other venues.
-He also collaborates with a number of scholars in his field.
 Presently, he is at work on his book prospectus for a research project that attempts to reconsider how we theorize about men’s relationship with gender identity and inequality in the 21st century, tentatively entitled: Othering Other Men: Hybrid Masculinity and Transformations in Gender and Inequality among Men.

 In addition to this work, Tristan has several ongoing projects.
 He is collecting interviews for a book-length project on man caves in contemporary American couple households.
 He is also collaborating with Tara Leigh Tober on a research project on mass shootings in America, producing a new dataset (described in more detail here).
 And finally, he is collaborating on a project with Kristen Barber examining shifts in depictions of masculinity in contemporary men’s advertising.